Creating a Super App

 Three different apps

 Super's travel offering was already available in the app store.
 Their shop was a web-based ecommerce platform.
-The fintech offering was a newly created standalone app.
+The SuperCash card was housed in a newly created standalone app.

 Launching the MVP

-Reorganizing the app and adopting a new brand identity gave us the perfect opportunity to create a design system that harmonized styling and components across the UX.
+Reorganizing the app and adopting a new brand identity gave us the perfect opportunity to introduce a design system that harmonized styling and components across the UX.

-We created a time-boxed team of designers and engineers to establish the design system in Figma and Storybook, then roll out the new components across the Super App.
+I led a time-boxed team of designers and engineers to establish the design system in Figma and Storybook.
+We then introduced KRs for the various teams to implement the new components across the app.

 Scoring the Experience

-Through unmoderated user testing - we sought to understand how users were navigating our app and have them grade us based on a system usability scale.
+Through unmoderated user testing, we sought to understand how users were navigating our app and have them grade us based on a system usability scale (SUS).
 As we suspected, our initial MVP scored poorly.

 Recommendations to improve